-Regular exercise and a healthy diet are important to help you look and feel your best, but when it comes to fat loss, there are some things that a healthy lifestyle can’t do.
+Regular exercise and a healthy diet are important to help you look and feel your best.
+When it comes to fat loss, there are some things that a healthy lifestyle can’t do.
 For most people—no matter how in shape they are—there are still one or two areas on the body where fat stubbornly lingers.
-When this is the case, it’s often due to genetics and other factors that can’t be controlled, which means there’s no diet or exercise that can target the fat in those areas.
+It’s often due to genetics and other factors that can’t be controlled, which means there’s no diet or exercise that can target the fat in those areas.

-There is a solution, liposuction.
-This medical procedure allows your surgeon to remove those stubborn pockets of fat from targeted areas of your body, sculpting your ideal form.
+There is a solution.
+Liposuction allows your surgeon to remove those stubborn pockets of fat from targeted areas of your body, sculpting your ideal form.